So you’re in Vienna for the Christmas markets and want a hotel near enough lights and gingerbread to delight a Disney princess?

 (Gateway to the Schönbrunn Christmas market with the palace behind)

 Also, Vienna’s municipal transport system is top quality.
-Trams and subways are fast and frequent, so you should be able to get to most market locations pretty easily, wherever you might be staying in town.
+Fast and frequent trams and subways let you reach most market locations quickly and easily, wherever you might be staying in town.

 The below map shows where you find the main markets.
-And should you wish to stay close to the Schönbrunn market and all that the palace has to offer, then try these specific suggestions.
+And should you wish to stay close to the Schönbrunn market and all that the palace has to offer visitors (tours, park & gardens, zoo, carriage museum, etc.), then try these specific suggestions.